RelationalML/relationalml.github.io/_site/README.md

 ## Requirements

-This website is built with [Jekyll](https://jekyllrb.com/), a static site generator.
-To build the website locally you need to have [Ruby](https://www.ruby-lang.org/en/) installed.
+To build the website locally, you need to have [Ruby](https://www.ruby-lang.org/en/) installed.
 Then, install Jekyll and the Jekyll Scholar plugin:

 ```gem install jekyll bundler```